-I am not kidding, this whole batch of homemade chocolate cereal disappeared in 48 hours.
+I am not kidding, this whole batch of homemade keto cereal disappeared in 48 hours.
 It was there and then it was gone.
 I swear I barely blinked, and my hungry children had consumed it all.
 ALL!
 Those greedy little monkeys.

 Let’s just call it a work in progress, shall we?